Regis Toomey: Career

-From 1963 to 1966, Toomey was one of the stars of the ABC crime drama, Burke's Law, starring Gene Barry.
+From 1963 to 1966, Toomey was one of the stars of the ABC crime drama Burke's Law, starring Gene Barry.
 He played Sergeant Les Hart, one of the detectives assisting the murder investigations of the millionaire police captain Amos Burke.
-Toomey also appeared in the CBS western series, Rawhide episode "Incident of the Tinkers Dam" as TJ Wishbone.
+Toomey also appeared in the CBS western series Rawhide episode "Incident of the Tinkers Dam" as TJ Wishbone.
 He guest-starred on dozens of television programs, including the popular "Shady Deal at Sunny Acres" episode of ABC's Maverick.

 In 1968, after the death of Bea Benaderet, who played Kate Bradley, Toomey played a transitional role in the CBS series Petticoat Junction.
 Appearing as Dr. Stuart, who cared for the citizens of Hooterville, the character decided to take on a partner in his medical practice.
 Dr. Janet Craig, played by June Lockhart, was introduced as the new female lead for the show in the episode "The Lady Doctor".

+Death

 Toomey died at age 93 on October 12, 1991, while in residence at the Motion Picture & Television Country House and Hospital, in Woodland Hills, California.